 The beneficiary has the right to appeal if they disagree with the notice.
 An independent agency will look over the appeal forms.

 If discharged from the hospital early due to disenrollment, you have the right to an immediate review.
-The review is conducted by the Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO).
+The Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) reviews the review.

 The hospital is then required to allow you to stay at no cost.
 The hospital can’t discharge the beneficiary until after the review is complete.

 If your health status concern you, ask for a fast appeal.
-Within 72 hours, you should have an answer.
+Generally, within 72 hours, you should have an answer.

 How to Enroll in a Medicare Advantage Special Needs Plan